BartoszPoluszczyk/SoloProject/README.md

 Zatrzymalem sie na renderowanie doanych do LISTA ZGLOSZEN

 19.08.2024
-Utworzenie szablonu do dodawania zgloszenia
+Utworzenie szablonu do dodawania zgloszenia DONE

+TO DO
+Zapisywac dane z szablonu zgloszen do zakladki "Zgloszenia"